 Slogan - The station of influence in Winnipeg.

-Some of the staff: Ken Nicolson, George McClay, Roger Currie, Bob Beaton, Steve Halinda, Allen Willoughby, Rev. Bruce Miles, Red Alix, Jack Matheson, Ken Rogers, Vic Nerenberg, Dudley Peterson.
+Some of the staff: Ken Nicolson, George McClay, Roger Currie, Bob Beaton, Steve Halinda, Allen Willoughby, Rev. Bruce Miles, Red Alix, Jack Matheson, Ken Rogers, Vic Nerenberg, Dudley Paterson.

 CJOB celebrated nine years of airing Winnipeg Blue Bomber CFL broadcasts.
 Ken Nicolson did play-by-play.
 Ken Ploen, who played quarterback for the Bombers for 11 years, and Nick Zelnoski, former Bomber lineman, provided colour commentary.
 Also featured was Cactus Jack Wells, long-time Bomber play-by-play broadcaster who had been covering the football scene in Winnipeg since 1941.